sara2in/oop-classroom/readme.md

 1. Fork and clone this repository
 1. Run `npm install` or `yarn`
 1. Run the tests with `npm test`
 1. After you complete the Computer class's tests, go into the test/ folder and remove the 'x' before the word 'describe' near the top of the desk.test.js file.
 This will make the Desk class's tests run - they will no longer appear as 'pending' in your terminal and will either fail or pass.
+If you don't remove the 'x', the test will never run.
 1. After the Desk class's tests are all passing, go into the test/ folder and remove the 'x' before the 'describe' in marker.test.js...
 1. And so on (and so forth), until all tests are passing and no longer pending!